Perfectionism is, in fact, a disease.

 When mistakes are made, or failures occur, if our children are to learn the lesson, then we as parents should respond in a way that reinforces the inevitability of failure on the road to success.

-This is not an everyone-is-a-winner, participation-trophy mentality.
-Rather, its a clear acknowledgment that success is a process, not an event.
+You may ask, “Isn’t this an everyone-is-a-winner, participation-trophy mentality?”
+To the contrary, its a clear acknowledgment that success is a process, not an event.
 A journey not a destination.

 the paradox of perfection